daryllxd/lifelong-learning/programming/ruby/rspec/the-rspec-book-ii-bdd-rspec.md

     describe Statement do
       it "uses the customer's name in the header" do

 > Create a test double.
 The customer double stands in for a real Customer.
+This is a "Customer".

         customer = double('customer')

-        # Method stub: First argument is symbol of the name of the mthod we want to stub.
-        # and_return tells the double to return 'Aslak' in response to the name() message.
+> Method stub: This is a method `name` that we are making, and calling this fake method means you return 'Aslak'.

         customer.stub(:name).and_return('Aslak')
         statement = Statement.new(customer)
         statement.generate.should =~ /^Statement for Aslak/
       end
     end

 Passing the test.
-(Written after the test lol)
+We are making a fake `customer` with a fake method named `name`.

     class Statement
       def initialize(customer)